oscar-system/Oscar.jl/docs/src/Groups/grouphom.md

 ## Operations on homomorphisms

-Oscar supports the following operations on homomorphisms.
+OSCAR supports the following operations on homomorphisms.

 * `inv(f)` = the inverse of `f`.
   An exception is thrown if `f` is not bijective.